newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

 ## Discussion

 * What about feature toggles?  @benjaminoakes
-    * He loves them; they use them a lot
+    * I asked.
+He said he loves them; they use them a lot.  @benjaminoakes
 * Reasons for keeping vagrant files outside of app code?  @benjaminoakes
 * Should there be more configuration rather than hard-coding?  @benjaminoakes